anywhere-fitness-2-bw-ft/back-end/README.md

 3. role_id
    1. "1" - instructor
    2. "2" - client
+4. auth
-4. auth - REQUIRED to register as an instructor - needs to be set to the string "1234".
+   1. REQUIRED to register as an instructor
+   2. Needs to be set to the string "1234".

 [POST] /auth/login - Logs the given user in.